 Dr Epping-Jordan’s clinical practice focuses primarily on helping people improve their health and reduce the stress associated with having a chronic or life-threatening health condition.
 She sees people directly affected by physical health conditions such as cancer or chronic pain; and those who are struggling to make healthy lifestyle changes such as losing weight or sticking to a medical treatment plan.
 She also sees people dealing with the death of a loved one and family members of people who are ill, and she works with health-care professionals to help them build resilience for dealing with ever-increasing practice demands.
 More generally, she sees a wide range of people who want to learn how to cope more effectively with stress, anxiety, or professional burnout.

 Dr Epping-Jordan’s therapeutic approach is focused and practical.
-She strives to provide treatment that has been scientifically validated for the presenting issue and the person’s goals.
+She strives to provide treatment that is evidence-based.
 She draws from cognitive-behavioral and behavioral approaches, as well as mindfulness-based therapies, Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 All of these approaches focus on the here-and-now and involve learning new skills for dealing with difficult thoughts and feelings or challenging situations.
 Dr Epping-Jordan tends to be quite active during sessions, and she frequently asks people to practice new skills between sessions.
 Her ultimate goal is to equip them with new insight, motivation, and skills that will enable them to manage their issues on their own.